 Link Your Posts

 The more articles of yours a person reads, the more familiar they get with your brand and the more they start to look to you as an authority in your space.
-As your familiarity and authority grows with your reader, they become more likely to convert into a customer.
-One of the top priorities of your content marketing strategy should therefore be how to get your readers to read more of your content.
+As your familiarity and authority grow with your reader, they become more likely to convert into a customer.
+One of the top priorities of your content marketing strategy should, therefore, be how to get your readers to read more of your content.

 The easiest way to do this is by linking related posts together.
 When publishing a new post on your website, try linking it to as many of your other posts as possible.
 Related articles can be linked together with simple hyperlinks or with a dedicated “related posts” section at the bottom of your page…or both!

 Promote Your Content

 One of the hardest things about blogging is building an audience of readers, especially at first.
 The only real way to do this is by promoting your new content.
 Most successful bloggers recommend spending up to 4 times more time promoting your content as you do writing it.
 While this is likely not possible for most small businesses, it does demonstrate the importance that promotion plays in content marketing.
 Don’t write any piece of content without then:

 - Sharing it to your social media followers.